Treaty on the Final Settlement with Respect to Germany: Background

 In a 9 February 1990 conversation with Mikhail Gorbachev held in Moscow, US Secretary of State James Baker argued in favor of holding the Two-Plus-Four talks.
 According to Moscow as well as Baker's notes, the famous "not one inch eastward" promise about NATO's eastward expansion was made during this conversation.

 The concession essentially meant that the western half of the unified Germany would be part of NATO but the eastern half would not.
 The US National Security Council pointed out that it would be unworkable, and the concession was later amended to state that NATO troops would not be stationed in East Germany.

 On 18 March 1990, a national election was held in the GDR, leading to an alliance of parties that favored German reunification winning a plurality.
 To achieve unity and full sovereignty, both German states were willing to accept the terms of the Potsdam Agreement that affected Germany.
 On 31 August 1990, the FRG and GDR signed the Unification Treaty, which describes the manner and specifics of the GDR's accession to the Federal Republic.
 It was then possible for all international parties to negotiate a final settlement.

 Treaty

 The Treaty on the Final Settlement with Respect to Germany was signed in Moscow on 12 September 1990, and paved the way for German reunification on 3 October 1990.
 Under the terms of the treaty, the Four Powers renounced all rights they formerly held in Germany, including those regarding the city of Berlin.
 Upon deposit of the last instrument of ratification, united Germany became fully sovereign on 15 March 1991.

 Alliances

 The treaty allows Germany to make and belong to alliances, without any foreign influence in its politics.
+However, West German Chancellor Helmut Kohl, who became chancellor of the reunified Germany, made no secret that the enlarged Federal Republic would inherit the West German seats in NATO and the European Communities.